bateman/python_pyenv_poetry_template/docs/index.md

 ## Build

-Run `make project/build` for building the project as a Python package.
+Run `make project/build` to build the project as a Python package.
 The `*.tar.gz` and `*.whl` will be placed in the `BUILD` directory (by default `dist/`).

 ## Documentation

 * Run `make docs/build` to build the project documentation using `mkdocstrings`.
 The documentation will be generated from your project files' comments in doctring format.
-The documenation files will be stored in the `DOCS_SITE` directory (by default `site/`).
+The documentation files will be stored in the `DOCS_SITE` directory (by default `site/`).
 * Run `make docs/server` to browse the built site locally, at http://127.0.0.1:8000/your-github-name/your-project-name/
 * Run `make docs/deploy` to publish the documentation site as GitHub pages.
 The content will be published to a separate branch, name `gh-pages`.
-Access the documenation online at https://your-github-name.github.io/your-project-name/
+Access the documentation online at https://your-github-name.github.io/your-project-name/

 > [!NOTE]
+> After the first deployment to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.

+> [!IMPORTANT]
-> You will have to edit the `mkdocs.yml` file to adapt them to your project's specifics.
+> You will have to edit the `mkdocs.yml` file to adapt it to your project's specifics.
 For example, it uses by default the `readthedocs` theme.

-> [!WARNING]
-> After the first deploy to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.

 ## Docker

 * To build the Docker container: `make docker/build`
-* To start the Dokcer container and run the application: `make docker/run`
+* To start the Docker container and run the application: `make docker/run`
 * To build and run: `make docker/all`

-> [!NOTE]
+> [!TIP]
 > Before building the container, edit `Dockerfile` and change the name of the folder containing your Python module (by default `python_pyenv_poetry_template`).

-> [!WARNING]
+> [!IMPORTANT]
 > Pushing a new release to GitHub, will trigger the GitHub Action defined in `docker.yml`.
-To ensure a correct execution, you first need to add the `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets to your repository's 'Actions secrets and variables' settings page.
+To ensure correct execution, you first need to add the `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets to your repository's 'Actions secrets and variables' settings page.

 ## Contributing